Victoria Plantation, Queensland: Geography

 Victoria Plantation is directly east of the town of Ingham.
-It is a sugarcane growing area, with a network of cane tramways connecting the plantations to the Victoria Sugar Mill in the south of the locality beside Palm Creek.
+It is a sugarcane growing area, with a network of cane tramways connecting the plantations to the Victoria Sugar Mill in the south of the locality beside Palm Creek (18.6508°S 146.2027°E).
+The mill is operated by Wilmar Sugar Australia.

 History

+Victoria Sugar Mill was established in 1883 by the Colonial Sugar Refining Company.

 Victoria Plantation Provisional School opened on 1 March 1894, becoming Victoria Plantation State School on 1 January 1909.